ENERZAi/NadyaDocs/NadyaDocs/topics/Mutability-and-reference.md

 ## Passing arguments to function parameters
-In opus, values can be passed to functions in multiple ways.
+In nadya, values can be passed to functions in multiple ways.
 This contains passing values as mutable or constant, or reference or non-reference.
 Following is the rule for matching function argument to parameters.

 **Rules**